piafle3005/group3/use-cases/use-case-23.md

 ### Trigger

-A request for regions capital city population information is sent to the organisation the report is being made for.
+A request for regions population information is sent to the organisation the report is being made for.

 ## MAIN SUCCESS SCENARIO

 1. Employee requests region population information for regions in the world.
-2. Employee requests the top N capital cities population information for the region.
+2. Employee requests the city population information for the region.
-3. Employee extracts current capital city information of the region.
+3. Employee extracts current city information of the region.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the input of N is not valid.
+    1. Employee is informed that the request is not valid.

 ## SUB-VARIATIONS